-The site is in the urban area of Northwood and is a detached residential dwelling with gardens.
-The site is relatively flat with no abrupt level changes.
-The proposal is a single storey rear extension.
-The site falls under the jurisdiction of London Borough of Hillingdon Council who have advised the trees are not subject to a Tree Preservation Order and the site is not within a Conservation Area..
+The site is in the urban area of Northwood and is a detached dwelling with gardens.
+The site is relatively flat but rises to the rear just beyond the small patio.
+The proposal is the erection of a single storey rear extension.
+The site falls under the jurisdiction of London Borough of Hillingdon Council and a search on the councils portal shows the trees are protected under a blanket TPO (TPO 152).